driels97/driels97/README.md

 # Sup 👋

 My name is Adriel, I'm a software engineer with a BEng in Computer Engineer currently living in Brazil.
-I like coding, aviation and drinks.

 ## Languages and tools